api3dao/old-api3-docs/docs/airnode/v0.2/grp-developers/guides/smart-contracts-platform/is-my-platform-compatible.md

   result.

 As mentioned above, this porting effort is significant, and will require you to allocate resources.
-To find out about how we can help, contact us at contact@api3.org
+To find out about how API3 can help, contact us at contact@api3.org